 FOCUS ON SUPPLY.
 Entry barriers is what prevent supply from increasing sharply in response to high profitability.
 The future of supply is less uncertain than demand, and is therefore easier for investors to forecast.

-STRONG THREES STANDS.
+STRONG TREES STANDS.
 Capital cycle analysis is strongly influenced by J.A.
 Schempeter’s concept of ‘creative destruction’; competition and innovation create an ever-changing economy that encourages productivity improvements.
 A recession can be likened to a forest fire that burned down weaker trees so that healthy plants can flourish.

 SHIPPING PRE THE FINANCIAL CRISIS.
 Freight rates on Panamax vessels increased 10x during the period 2001–2007, when China sharply increased its industrial activities.
 The high profitability meant that many new vessels were built and as these were delivered, freight rates in the spot market fell.
 As it takes two years from ordering a vessel to delivery, supply continued to increase even after profitability fell, which further aggravated the situation.